TomasHubelbauer/github-releases/README.md

 Since it is virtually always going to be either daily or hourly, add relative time formatting (yesterday at X, an hour ago, X hours ago, ...).

-### Store also the repository subscription date and report only releases after

-This is so that when staring a new repo, the latest 30 subscriptions that get fetched are not reported as new just because they are not known yet.

-Throw when the subscription check endpoint returns a 4040 (`null`) because it violates the invariant of when having watched a repo and it appearing in the watched repos list, it must also have a valid response to the subscription check.

 ### Parallelize the network calls

 Several of my other GitHub API based repositories already use this, so I can